v3io/v3io-py/README.md

     print(item)
 ```

+For a detailed example, refer to the [examples/v3io-kv notebook](examples/v3io-kv.ipynb).

 ### Accessing streams
 Creates a stream with several partitions, writes records to it, reads the records and deletes the stream: